Bruce Lee, Wing Tsun and Jeet Kune Do

 The original martial art of Bruce Lee was

-Wing Tsun Kung Fu.
-Lee learned Wing Tsun
+Kung Fu.
+Lee learned Wing Chun

 in Hong Kong from Grandmaster Ip Man

-called Jun Fan Gung Fu.
 Years later, after moving to California, Lee further modified

-kung fu style kicking.
+Kung Fu style kicking.
 Bruce Lee called his new art Jeet Kune Do, the “way of the

 intercepting fist.”

-A close examination of Jeet Kune Do reveals that it's theories,
+A close examination of Jeet Kune Do reveals that its theories,

 economy of motion and simultaneous attack and defense, its use of the vertical fist for